conan-io/docs/installation.rst

 Use a system installer or create a self-contained executable
 ------------------------------------------------------------

-There will be a number of existing installers in `Conan downloads`_ for OSX Brew, Debian, Windows, Linux Arch, that will not require Python first.
+There are a number of existing installers in `Conan downloads`_ for macOS Homebrew, Debian, Windows, Arch Linux, that will not require a Python installation.

-We also distribute `Conan binaries`_ for Windows, Linux, and macOS in a compressed file that you can uncompress in your system and run directly.
+We also distribute `Conan binaries`_ for Windows, Linux, and macOS in a compressed file that you can uncompress on your system and run directly.

 .. warning::